mikrono/tModLoaderWiki_kr_ko/Intermediate-netcode.md

 > "Will multiple clients be in the same state (or have the same result) when this code is ran for them individually, without any interaction between them?"

 If the answer is yes, that means your code is deterministic enough.
 If all clients can reach this point at the same time, no more networking is needed to ensure the same result.

-# Example use or common use
-Now you might wonder, what are some example use-cases for these network packets?
-A few of them were already discussed earlier: NPCs and Items.
-For example equipment you are wearing is automatically synced across all clients, so that everyone knows what you are wearing.
-Idem dito for when an NPC spawns, or their health changes.
-When an NPC takes a hit and loses health, all clients need to know about that since otherwise your client might think the NPC is still alive when it just got killed by your friend.
-Not syncing NPC health can be a common reason why you might experience lingering NPCs in your damaging world, that simply won't despawn or are invisible entirely.

-If you were to make an NPC yourself, such as a boss, the above advice applies.
-You'll want to send a packet to the server when the NPC's state changing in a non deterministic way.
-This means that, the state might change on your client, but not (necessarily) on other connected clients.
-Meaning that without a packet, the other players' clients won't be informed about the change and the NPC's state on their end does not align with yours.
-This will cause bugs during gameplay or even crashes.

-Consider a boss NPC that targets a specific Player, and its movement is based on that target.
-If the boss' target changes, all clients will need to be informed about that new target so that the boss moves in the right direction on all connected clients.
-Usually a random target is chosen, which means that if all clients were to decide a target on their own, they'll most likely all end up with a different target.
-This is usually when you let the server select a new target instead of connected clients.
-If the new state (new target) weren't to be synchronized, the boss would be moving in invalid directions on other clients, often causing players to be confused as the boss isn't actually where it appears on their screen.
-A simple example of syncing NPC behavior can be seen in [FlutterSlime.cs](https://github.com/tModLoader/tModLoader/blob/master/ExampleMod/NPCs/FlutterSlime.cs#L146).

 # Automatic Syncing (non-ModPacket)
 Terraria handles many network syncing things for us, we just have to use them right.